Placards and Markings

 Where can I find regulations pertaining to interior placard language requirements?

-For small aircraft there are regulations concerning certain required placards, such as FAR 23.791 - Passenger Information Signs and FAR 23.1557 - Miscellaneous markings and placards.
+ANSWER: For small aircraft there are regulations concerning certain required placards, such as FAR 23.791 - Passenger Information Signs and FAR 23.1557 - Miscellaneous markings and placards.
 These are certification standards that the FAA requires manufacturers to adhere to.

 Manufacturers then publish a list of required placards and the verbiage to use.